-During this reporting period there was one unscheduled outage affecting the baseline constellation totalling 2.60hrs.
-Therefore the continuity in this period was 99.995%, which meets the requirement of 99.98%.
+During this reporting period there were five unscheduled outages affecting the baseline constellation totalling 97.22 hrs.
+Therefore the continuity in this period was 99.82%, which is below the requirement of 99.98%.

 3.5 SPS SIS Availability

 In addition to the specifications in Table 2-1, the Conditions and Constraints for SPS SIS Availability performance [RD.1] are: